avoicule/AWS-CSA-2019-study-notes/Course/S3/README.md

 ### [S3 Cross region replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html)

 * Regions must be unique
+* Versions need to be activated
 * Cross region replication doesn't replicate existing object by default, only new ones (after the replicate is set) will be replicated automatically.
 * In order to replicate the existing objects, you need to do a `cp` using the aws cli:

     `aws s3 cp --recursive s3://alessio-casco-versioning s3://alessio-casco-versioning-replica-sydney`
 * If you delete an object in the primary bucket, the delete action and markers won't be done or replicated in your remote bucket, this is a security function.
-Only creations and modifications are replicated to the bucket in the other regions NOT the delete
+* Only creations and modifications are replicated to the bucket in the other regions NOT the delete
-* You can't replicate over multiple buckets, the maps are always 1-to-1
+* You can't replicate over multiple buckets, the maps are always 1-to-1.
+* You can replicate between buckets on the same account or different account
+* While configuring the replication you can change the storage type class (Ex:S3 -IA) or ownership

 ## [CloudFront](https://aws.amazon.com/cloudfront/)